Sharp adaptive and pathwise stable similarity testing for scalar ergodic diffusions: Proofs for Section

 where we evaluated the integral in the forth step according to \eqref{eq: I_x^beta}.
 Furthermore, we used in the fifth stept that $x\Gamma(x) = \Gamma(x+1)$ for $x>0$ and in the last one that $s\in [0,T]$ and $(\frac12-H)(\Gamma(2-2H)^{-1}\leq 1$.
 This last property follows from $\Gamma(x)\geq\frac12$ for $x\in [1,2]$ which can be seen in the following way: For all those $x$ we have

 and now we simply use that $e>2$.\\ To proceed with the proof, we will show $L^2(\Pr)$-convergence of the stochastic integral and the Lebesgue integral separately.
-For the stochastic integrals we have by Ito's isometry
+For the stochastic integrals we have by It\^{o}'s isometry

 By the uniform in $H$ boundedness of $v_H^g$ and $g$ we get uniform integrability of the inner integral process (indexed in $H$) and are done if we can show that it converges to zero in probability for $H\nearrow\frac12$ (cf. \cite{Kallenberg}, Theorem $5.12$).
 This holds true, if $\| v_H^g -g(X_\cdot^b)\|_{L^2([0,T])}\rightarrow 0$ in probability.\\ Using again uniform integrability, we may show $L^2(\Pr)$-convergence of the Lebesgue integral if we establish that